3 tools to find out the most popular and relevant topics

 Before we look at tools for finding the best hashtags for twitter growth, I thought it best to explain what a hashtag is (I still often get asked this when talking to clients):

-So how do you see which Hashtags are relevant to your audience which you are using.
-Well there are free tools to help.
-Here are the three I use:
+So how do you see which Hashtags are relevant to your audience which you should be using.
+Well here are three, free tools to help.
+Do share your recommendations!

 2. What the Trend